Overview and summary

 State-to-state molecular-beam surface-scattering

-In order to observe how a molecule exchanges energy with a surface we perform collision experiments.
+In order to observe how a molecule exchanges energy with a surface we perform scattering experiments in ultra-high vacuum conditions.
 In such experiments, the molecule is first prepared in a specific initial state prior to the collision with the surface.
-Here, the speed, direction, degree of orientation, rotational, vibrational, and electronic motion must all be defined.
-After the collision, all of these quantities, i.e. speed, direction, degree of orientation, rotational, vibrational, and electronic motion, should be re-measured.
-By amassing an enormous "before and after data set", one may use theoretical methods to determine what must have happened to the molecule during the collision.
+Here, the speed, direction, degree of orientation, rotational, vibrational and electronic motion are all defined.
+After the collision, all these quantities are re-measured.
+Using theoretical methods we can determine what happened to the molecule during the collision.